The Incredible Capabilities of PECM

 Another way we've applied our technology is in the medical industry.
 In specific instances, delicate, hard-to-machine metals such as nitinol are best suited for the job.
 Nitinol is an alloy combination of nickel and titanium, used everywhere in medicine from stents, implants, and braces.
 A company manufacturing medical parts may need to use Nitinol for its super-elastic, flexible, or shape-memory properties which can be challenging for conventional machining processes -- making PECM the superior choice.

-One of the most applicable advantages of PECM to the medical industry is its ultra-smooth finish.
+One of the most applicable advantages of PECM to the medical industry is its ultra-smooth finish, similar to electropolishing.
 PECM leaves no heat-affected zone and no burrs of any kind.
 In surgical tools and equipment, these pristine surfaces are ideal for smooth actuation and manipulation where consistent force application can be critical to surgical outcomes or robotic feedback control.
 What's more is that PECM eliminates microscopic pits and bumps where germs and corrosion might form, making tools more sterile and more durable.